tsailiming/openshift4-vmware-upi/README.md

 ```

 ### RPMS

+If there is no Red Hat Satellite in the environment, you can bring in your own repoistories.
 ``` bash
 # yum install -y yum-utils
 # reposync -n -p /root/repos --repoid rhel-7-server-rpms --repoid rhel-7-server-ansible-2-rpms --repoid rhel-7-server-extras-rpms